 The process of making instant coffee picks up where the ground coffee process finished.

 This brewing process is not how you would brew coffee at home or in a coffee shop.
-The aim of this process is to create a concentrated liquid which contains everything which gives coffee its flavor, texture, and aroma.
+The aim of this process is to create a concentrated liquid that contains everything which gives coffee its flavor, texture, and aroma.

 How Is Instant Coffee Made?